lguibr/pongo/README.md

 ### 2.1 Objective

 The primary goal is to achieve the highest score by hitting opponent walls, destroying bricks, and outlasting other players.
 Players lose points when a ball hits their assigned wall.
+The game ends when all bricks are destroyed.

 ### 2.2 Joining a Game

 -   Players connect via WebSocket to the server.
 -   The server's **Room Manager** assigns the player to the first available game room (up to 4 players per room).
 -   If all existing rooms are full, the Room Manager automatically creates a new room for the player.
 -   Upon joining, the player is assigned an index (0-3), a paddle, a color, an initial score, and one **permanent ball**.
+The client receives initial messages containing their player index and the static grid layout.
+Subsequent updates contain the dynamic game state (players, paddles, balls).

 ### 2.3 Paddle Control